 This list is not exhaustive.
 There could be many other situations that will warrant changing your trust.
 If you are not sure whether to amend your trust, discuss it with a trusts and estates attorney.

-When does a living trust become irrevocable in Arizona?
+When does a living trust in Arizona become irrevocable?

 If there is only one grantor, a revocable trust turns into an irrevocable trust when he or she dies or becomes incapacitated.
 If there are two grantors, when the trust becomes irrevocable depends on the terms of the trust.
 If you are unsure, talk to an attorney.